Q: How can I stay motivated to exercise?

 A: Between work, family, the weather, and other realities of life, keeping up with physical activity can seem daunting.
 But inspiration can be found all around you.
 These 5 tips can help keep you active more often.

 So I start running.
 Or I go to the gym.
-Or I purchase a pack of exercise classes at the Barre Code.
+Or I purchase a pack of exercise classes at the local club.

 And I make it happen.
 My schedule magically cooperates and I find a way to squeeze it into my day.
 I sweat.
 I feel good.
 I wonder why I ever stopped in the first place.